All Episodes

 Well, they're close to doing it.

-The City Council is going to vote today.
+The city council is going to vote today.

-They may have voted by now on a plan to um ban fast food for a year in an impoverished southern part of the city.
+They may have voted by now on a plan to ban fast food for a year in an impoverished southern part of the city.

 South Los Angeles neighborhood.